oriel97/-Interpreter-/README.md

 #Installing

-Take the project from our github : https://github.com/tomersult/flighSimolator Install flightgear on your computer
+Take the project from the  "Interpreter" file
+Install flightgear on your computer
 Add the genricsmall.xml file to your protocol folder in the folder of the flightgear.
 Open terminal in the folder that you saved the project and write : g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o FGinterpreter.out -pthread